bocchino/fprime/Svc/DpManager/test/ut/README.md

 1. Invoke `productRequestIn` with a random id and size.
 1. Assert that the event history is empty.
 1. Assert that the from port history contains two items.
-1. Assert that the `from_bufferGetOut` history has one item.
+1. Assert that the `from_bufferGetOut` history contains one item.
-1. Assert that the `from_productResponseOut` history has one item.
+1. Assert that the `from_productResponseOut` history contains one item.
 1. Assert that the `from_productResponseOut` history contains the expected buffer value and status `SUCCESS` at index zero.

 **Test:**

-1. Apply rule `ProductRequestIn::BufferValid`
+1. Apply rule `ProductRequestIn::BufferValid`.
-1. Apply rule `SchedIn::OK`
+1. Apply rule `SchedIn::OK`.

 **Requirements tested:**
 `SVC-DPMANAGER-001`, `SVC-DP-MANAGER-003`.